BrianPaur/Proxy_Info_Download/README.md

   - enables other users to use code easier
 - update code to check for meetings before running
   - seperate out functions so that they only complete one item
+- remove hard coded PATHs
+  - research ways to do this
 - update logging to be more efficient